yanivyacoby/harvard-cs290/index.md

 **Attendance:** Class attendance and participation is mandatory.
 If, due to extenuating circumstances, you need to miss class, please contact the course staff ahead of time.

+**COVID:** If you test positive, please stay home and notify the course staff.
+If you're feeling up for it, the course staff will arrange for you to attend class remotely.

 **Grading:** The course is letter-graded based on your attendance, pre-class work, and participation.
 When there is pre-class work, this will be graded based on completion.
 We will be expecting attendance each week, and more than 1-2 absences, unless excused, may affect your final grade in the course.

 **Office Hours:**